J. G. MacManaway: Parliament of the United Kingdom

-In June 1947 MacManaway was elected to the Parliament of Northern Ireland, as Unionist member for the City of Londonderry.
-He then set his sights on Westminster, although, as a man of the cloth, there was some doubt as to his eligibility, owing to various historical statutes debarring clergymen of both the Established Church and the Roman Catholic Church from sitting as MPs in the British House of Commons.

-MacManaway sought legal advice from the Attorney General for Northern Ireland, Edmund Warnock.
+MacManaway then set his sights on Westminster, although, as a man of the cloth, there was some doubt as to his eligibility, owing to various historical statutes debarring clergymen of both the Established Church (i.e. Church of England) and the Roman Catholic Church from sitting as MPs in the British House of Commons.
+He sought legal advice from the Attorney General for Northern Ireland, Edmund Warnock.
 Warnock advised him that since the Church of Ireland had been disestablished in 1869, the statutory bars would not apply to MacManaway.

 MacManaway was selected by the Unionist party to contest Belfast West in the 1950 General Election.
 As a precaution, he resigned from his offices in the Church of Ireland.
 He won the election, defeating the sitting Irish Labour Party MP Jack Beattie by 3,378 votes.
 Among the activists working on this campaign was a young Ian Paisley.